Jean-Jacques Dessalines: Emperor of independent Haiti

+In 1805, after crowning himself Emperor, Jean-Jacques Dessalines invaded in the eastern part of the island, reaching Santo Domingo before retreating in the face of a French naval squadron.
+As Emperor, Dessalines enforced plantation labor to promote the economy and began a dictatorship.
+He disappointed many nouveaux libres—the newly freed 80% of the population—who felt his rule evoked the slavery they had faced before the revolution.
+Anciens libres—those freed before the revolution, often mulattoes—were angered by his plans to reallocate land to the nouveaux.
+As well, high-ranking military officials began to object to his rule.

 Abolition of slavery

-In declaring Haiti an independent country, Dessalines also abolished slavery in the new country.
+In declaring Haiti an independent country, Dessalines also confirmed the abolition of slavery in the new country.
 Haiti became the first country in the Americas to permanently abolish slavery.
 Dessalines tried to keep the sugar industry and plantations running and producing without slavery.

-After having served enslaved under white masters for 30 years, as well as having seen many atrocities, Dessalines did not trust the white French people.
-Many white planters and merchants, in addition to free people of color, had already fled the island as refugees, going to Cuba, the United States and France.
-Between February and April 1804, Dessalines ordered genocide, the 1804 Haiti massacre of remaining whites.
-Dessalines declared Haiti to be an all-black nation and forbade whites from owning property or land there.
+After having served enslaved under colonialists masters for 30 years, as well as having seen many atrocities, Dessalines did not trust the colonialists.
+Many white colonialists planters and merchants, in addition to free people of color, had already fled the island as refugees, going to Cuba, the United States, and France.
+Between February and April 1804, Dessalines ordered a massacre of the remaining colonists in Haiti, an event that came to be called the 1804 Haiti massacre.
+In the Haitian Constitution of 1805, Dessalines declared Haiti to be an all-black nation and forbade white colonists from owning property or land there.
+Property that belonged to white colonists was declared to be "by incontestable right confiscated to the benefit of the state."

 Economic policies

 Dessalines enforced a harsh regimen of plantation labor, described by the historian Michel-Rolph Trouillot as caporalisme agraire (agrarian militarism).
 As had Toussaint Louverture, Dessalines demanded that all blacks work either as soldiers to defend the nation or as laborers on the plantations, in order to raise commodity crops for export and to help sustain the nation.
 His forces were strict in enforcing this, to the extent that some blacks felt as if they were again enslaved.

 Dessalines also believed in the tight regulation of foreign trade, which was essential for Haiti's sugar and coffee-based export economy.
 Like Toussaint Louverture, Dessalines encouraged merchants from Britain and the United States over those from France.
 For his administration, Dessalines needed literate and educated officials and managers.
 He placed in these positions well-educated Haitians, who were disproportionately from the light-skinned elite, as gens de couleur were most likely to have been educated.